samanthajpv/School_District_Analysis/README.md

 ```
 spending_bins = [0, 585, 630, 645, 675]
 group_names = ["<$584", "$585-629", "$630-644", "$645-675"]
-#Categorize spending based on the bins.
+#Categorize spending based on the bins
 per_school_summary_df["Spending Ranges (Per Student)"] = pd.cut(per_school_capita, spending_bins, labels=group_names)
 ```

 <p align="center">
     <img src="https://github.com/samanthajpv/School_District_Analysis/blob/5eef8e19292d6cd3a292d1803041488e4121763e/Resources/Additional/Scores%20by%20school%20spending.png" width="675" height="275" align="center">
 </p>
 The results for scores by school spending did not change at all.
-Thomas High School belonged to the *$630-644* bin where there was negligible change in the scores.
+Thomas High School belonged to the <em>$630-644</em> bin where there was negligible change in the scores.
 After formatting the scores and percentages, the result was the same as the initial analysis.</p></li>

 <li><p><b>Scores by School Size</b>
 <p align="center">
     <img src="https://github.com/samanthajpv/School_District_Analysis/blob/20c52b6dc6ce38061e48b65b985d66390202dc64/Resources/Additional/Scores%20by%20school%20size.png" width="675" height="275" align="center">
 </p>
 The same process from the school spending was applied when creating the bins for the school size.
-Thomas High School belonged under the Medium school size category.
+Thomas High School belonged under the <em>Medium</em> school size category.
 The raw scores and percentages showed insignificant change resulting to the same numbers after the number formatting was applied.</p></li>

 <li><p><b>Scores by School Type</b>
 <p align="center">
     <img src="https://github.com/samanthajpv/School_District_Analysis/blob/20c52b6dc6ce38061e48b65b985d66390202dc64/Resources/Additional/Scores%20by%20school%20type.png" width="675" height="275" align="center">
 </p>
-By using only ```.groupby()``` and ```.mean()```, the scores by school type metric was created.
-Only the Charter numbers were affected since Thomas High School is under that category.
+By using only groupby and mean, the scores by school type metric was created.
+Only the <em>Charter</em> numbers were affected since Thomas High School is under that category.
 Just like the scores by school spending and school size, the scores by school type was not affected by the change.
 There was minimal difference in the raw output but the formatted dataframe generated the same figures.</p></li>
 </ul>

 ## Summary